com-lihaoyi/scalatags/Readme.md

 This is a bunch of simple examples to get you started using ScalaTags.
 Essentially, each fragment has a `.toXML` method, which turns it into a normal scala XML data structure.
 You can serialize it, prettyprint it, and in general do whatever you want.
 It's just XML.

+These examples are all in the [unit tests](src/test/scala/scalatags/ExampleTests).

 Hello World
 -----------